keboola/component-bubble-io/README.md

 Bubble API token.

+## Modified date interval setup

-## Period from date
+### Period from date

 [Exclusive] Date in YYYY-MM-DD format or dateparser string i.e. 5 days ago, 1 month ago, yesterday, etc.
+If left empty, no boundary is set.

+### Period to date

+[Exclusive] Date in YYYY-MM-DD format or dateparser string i.e. 5 days ago, 1 month ago, yesterday, etc.
-If left empty, all records are downloaded.
+If left empty, no boundary is set.

+### **Important functionality note**

+In some cases the API might timeout on queries that return more than 50k results.
+For that reason the extraction will fail asking you to limit the query by specifying lower interval.

 ## Objects